nirzaf/OpenIdConnect/README.md

 - you should be redirected back to the React app with your name and weather information
 - click `Logout`, you should be redirected back to the Identity Server, with a link to take you back to the React app

-## Step 6: Replace in memory provider with Entity Framework
+## Step 6: Replace in memory provider with EntityFrameworkCore

 - now that we have Identity Server 5 working with React and a API client, let's see how we can replace the in memory provider with Entity framework (using Sqlite)
 - first, install the follow Nuget package into the Duende Identity Server